What is an ETF?

 How can I get started investing in ETF?

-If you are at the beginning of your financial journey and are a bit of a self-starter, we have online resources to help you find your starting point and set your path to establish a financial strategy.
-If you want a little more help, you can get started by finding an Edward Jones financial advisor today, who can help you understand what questions to ask, how to decide which or if an ETF is right for you and how to build a solid long-term strategy and an investment portfolio.
+If you are at the beginning of your financial journey and are a bit of a self-starter, we have online resources to help you find your starting point and set your path in establishing a financial plan.
+You can also meet with an Edward Jones financial advisor today, who can help you understand what questions to ask, how to decide which or if an ETF is right for you and how to build a solid long-term strategy and an investment portfolio .

 ETFs are sold by prospectus.
 The prospectus contains the fund’s investment objectives, risks, charges and expenses, and other important details to consider.
 Your financial advisor can provide a prospectus, which you should read carefully before investing.